 The second person hears "God chose you before you existed" and feels rest.
 Relief so deep it has a physical weight, like stepping out of armor you forgot you were wearing.
 Because if God chose you before you could fail, then your failures cannot undo what His love decided.
 If the choice was made in eternity past, then nothing in time can reverse it.
 You are held by a decision older than the stars.

 The terror and the rest are often the same moment.
 They were for Jacob.
 They were for Paul on the Damascus road.
-They were for Aaron, the man who built this site, on the night the vision came — when the God of the universe freely read the diary of his soul and he saw that he was utterly, completely known.
+And they come for everyone whose soul the God of the universe reads like an open diary — the moment a person sees that they are utterly, completely known.

 Terror, because there was nowhere to hide.